GM's strong Q3 results ease investor fears of slowdown | Business

 GM's strong Q3 results ease investor fears of slowdown

-EBIT-adjusted net margin in North America climbed nearly a point, to 11.2%.
-The automaker said higher volume in the quarter drove a $5-billion gain, with higher prices contributing a $2.1 billion gain, offset by $3.6 billion in additional logistics costs.

 GM has received 170,000 reservations for the new Chevrolet Silverado EV pickup, which arrives at U.S. dealers next spring.
-The company said it captured 8% of the U.S. electric vehicle market in the quarter on record sales of the Chevrolet Bolt and Bolt EUV.
+Barra said the company will ramp up EV production more slowly than anticipated, due to a "slightly slower launch" of battery and cell production.
+It now plans to build a total of 400,000 EVs in North America through early 2024, about six months later than planned.

 GM said it continues to negotiate supply agreements and direct investments in raw materials to help drive EV growth beyond 2025.
 Its majority-owned Cruise automated driving unit now expects revenue of $1 billion in 2025, said GM, which plans to begin operating a robotaxi service in three cities by the end of this year.